-Siren Theatre Co is an independent professional theatre company based in Sydney.
-Since 1997 the company has commissioned and produced new Australian plays,classics, made plays for young people and families, partnered with producing and presenting organisations to give our vital audiences bold imaginative experiences.
+Siren Theatre Co is an independent theatre company based in Sydney.
+Since 1997 the company has commissioned and produced new Australian plays, classics, made plays for young people and families, partnered with producing and presenting organisations to give our vital artists and audiences bold imaginative experiences.

 Siren is always evolving but these things hold true: the work would look ridiculous in other mediums; always tell a good story; keep the actor at the centre of the work; don’t add to the crap in the world; the work will be beautiful, rigorous, imaginative and timely.